AmirSamadian/sidemen-clothing-clone/README.md

 - A search system with filters for easier product discovery.
 #####	Product Reviews ⭐:
 - A product review system that allows users to leave feedback, similar to Amazon’s review system.

+### Technologies Used So Far 🛠️:
+- Frontend: HTML, CSS, JavaScript
+- Backend: Node.js, Express.js
+- PostgreSQL Database (provided by King's College)
+- REST API for communication between frontend and backend
+- More Coming....

+### Design & UI/UX 🎨

+Although this project is a clone, the UI/UX design was crafted by me.
+The design draws heavy inspiration from Sidemen Clothing, but also incorporates elements from other major brands such as Nike, Adidas, Amazon, and Ralph Lauren.